 Traditional cuisine in Alta Badia is simple and made from fresh, authentic ingredients

 Traditional cuisine in Alta Badia has its roots in the farm cuisine of our ancestors.
 Few foodstuffs were available back then and the dishes were easy to make and highly characterised by daily life in their preparation (festivals, times of need and even superstition).

 The lack of ingredients actually inspired the housewives to create delicious dishes using sparse ingredients and these dishes such as barley soup, Turtres (fried pastries filled with spinach or sauerkraut), Schlutzkrapfen (Ravioli filled with spinach) or Furtaies (a spiral-shaped, fried dessert) remain some the most popular specialities of Ladin cuisine up to today.

 Whether you prefer an informal trattorias or rustic a farmhouse restaurant, a mountain refuge or a fashionable starred restaurant, the Alta Badia valley is a guarantee for first-class gastronomy linked to the local traditions and to fresh South Tyrol produce.

-Over the years, Alta Badia has established itself among the Italian gastronomic destinations of excellence, with three Michelin-starred restaurants in just 15 square kilometers.
+Over the years, Alta Badia has established itself among the Italian gastronomic destinations of excellence.